 DVT refers to deep vein thrombosis.
 Unlike most other chronic venous diseases, it can progress into something deadly.
 If your wondering just what is DVT, the name describes the problem perfectly.
 First off, it happens in one of the deeper veins in your body.
 These veins are usually in the leg.
 Thrombosis comes from the term thrombus, the medical word for a blood clot.
 In other words, DVT is a blood clot deep in the leg veins.
 It’s not the worst place to have a blood clot, but it comes with its own problems (see our page on DVT symptoms).
 Most worrisome is the possibility that the clot will detach and move to a more dangerous location.
-In sum, like all blood clots, it needs treatment as quickly as possible.
+In sum, like all blood clots, it needs deep vein thrombosis treatments as quickly as possible.

 Deep vein thrombosis actually shares causes with other chronic venous diseases.
 The clots form when blood stops circulating properly.
 This could be caused by a problem with the valves that help pump blood through the veins.
 It could be because the veins have lost their elasticity with age.
 Alternatively, it might happen when the veins’ pressure increases, as commonly happens to women who are pregnant.
 Long periods of bedrest, such as during recovery from surgery, increase the risk of blood clots.